thales-vignoli/thales-vignoli/README.md

 <h3> About Me </h3>

-- 🎓 Over three years of experience working with data projects and embedded systems in industry.
+- 🎓 Im electrical engineer over three years of experience working with data projects and embedded systems in industry.
 - 📝 Currently doing a master's degree in computer science with a focus on gen AI.
 - 🤖 Developed end-to-end AI projects to show my habilities.
 - 💪 Passionate about artificial intelligence.